punkason/Mars-Rover-Kata/README.md

 ## Further enhancement

-Other type of plateau are supported by extending from AbstractPlateau.java
+Other type of plateau are supported by extending from PlateauTemplate.java